The 2021-22 admissions lottery took place on Monday, March 1, 2021 at 6:00 pm.

 3. Siblings of currently enrolled students who were admitted to the School in a previous year.

-Preference may be given to the children of employees so long as the percentage of students does not exceed fifteen percent (15%) of the school's population.
+Preference may be given to the children of employees so long as the percentage of students does not exceed fifteen percent (15%) of the school population.

 Attendance at school every day, particularly at the beginning of the school year, is critical.
 In the event that an enrolled student does not attend any orienting events prior to the start of the school year, the school will make an effort to contact the family via telephone and/or email to ensure that the student still intends to attend the school.
-If a student does not show up for school on the first day of school, the school will again contact the family via the telephone numbers and e-mail addresses provided on the student’s enrollment paperwork.
-The family will have 24 - 48 hours to respond to these inquiries to confirm that the student still intends to attend the school before the student’s space is offered to the next student on the waitlist.
+If a student does not show up for school on the first day of school, the school will again contact the family via the telephone numbers and email addresses provided on the student’s enrollment paperwork.
+The family will have three days (72 hours) to respond to these inquiries to confirm that the student still intends to attend the school before the student’s space is offered to the next student on the waiting list.

-Students offered a space from the waitlist will have seven (7) days to accept the space after being notified that the space is available via telephone and/or e-mail by submitting completed enrollment paperwork in person to the School’s office.
-If a space becomes available within one week of the start of the school year or after the school year has started, the family will have 24 - 48 hours to accept an offered space.
+Students offered a space from the waitlist will have seven (7) days to accept the space after being notified that the space is available via telephone and/or email by submitting completed enrollment paperwork in person to the School’s office.
+Beginning August 1, if a space becomes available, families will have 72 hours from notification to accept the space.
+Beginning one week prior to the first day of the school year and continuing through the first 20 school days of the school year, families offered a spot from the waitlist will have 24 hours to accept an offered space.
+After the first 20 days of the school year, families will again have 72 hours to accept an offered space.
 If an offered space is declined or is not accepted by the applicable deadline, that student’s name will be placed at the bottom of the waitlist and the next person on the waitlist will be offered the space.
-This process will continue until all spaces are filled or the waitlist is exhausted.

 After admission and during the School year, serious and/or repeated deviations from the policies and procedures defined by the School will result in an evaluation of the student’s placement in the School, as allowed by law.